i-krishna/Business-Analytics/Operations-Analytics/Readme.md

 Karaman.
 B (2019).
 Market Response Models.
 Retrieved from https://towardsdatascience.com/market-response-models-baf9f9913298

-# Discussion Topic #1
+# Why Business Analysts Are Essential to Your Operations Team

-**Why Business Analysts Are Essential to Your Operations Team by Krishna Damarla **
+by Krishna Damarla

 Enhancing operational productivity within a team is a critical function of a business analyst, involving the formulation of pertinent questions crucial to the business or team.
 Prioritizing productivity over efficiency—emphasizing "doing more with the same" rather than "doing more with less"—can lead to greater benefits for companies (Mankins, 2017)